kinolag/kinolag/README.md

 - ⚡ I have extensive experience with JS, TS, React in complex Web Applications
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
 - 🌱 Currently working with the full stack Remix framework, also learning Next.js
-- 💡 Competent in Python with ML foundations and an interest in GenAI Applications
+- 💡 Competent in Python with ML foundations and an interest in GenAI applications
-- 📹 Experienced with Video Player Apps, Web Video, Studio Workflows and Media Libraries
+- 📹 Experienced with Video Player Apps, Web Video, Studio Workflows, Media Libraries
 - ➕ I managed a studio team in London.
 Also a qualified basketball coach 🏀
-- 📚 I enjoy reading, music, photography, languages and walking
+- 📚 I enjoy reading, languages, music, photography and walking
 <!--
 <p>
     <a href="https://www.codewars.com/users/tekami" target="_blank" rel="noreferrer">